rstdoc/rstdoc/doc/_dcx_api.rst

 Run Sphinx on infile.

-:param infile: .txt, .rst, .rest filename (normally index.rest)
+:param infile: .txt, .rst, .rest filename
 :param outfile: the path to the target file (not target directory)
 :param outtype: html, latex,... or any other sphinx writer
 :param config: keys from config_defaults